elugens/hello-javascript/docs/browser-related-questions/forms-controls/form-event-submit.md

 ---
 title: Form Submit / Events
-description: Form Submit / Events in JavaScript are events that occur when a user interacts with a form.
-They are triggered by the user's form. - JavaScript Interview Questions & Answers
+description: Form Submit / Events in JavaScript are events that occur when a user interacts with a form. - JavaScript Interview Questions & Answers
 sidebar_position: 4
 sidebar_label: Form Submit / Events
 ---